jackieli19/PGPortfolio/user_guide.md

         * if it is online, new data that dose not exist in the database would be saved

 ## Training and Tuning the hyper-parameters
-1. First, modify the `nntrader/nntrader/net_config.json` file.
+1. First, modify the `PGPortfolio/PGPortfolio/net_config.json` file.
-2. make sure current directory is under `nntrader` and type `python main.py --mode=generate --repeat=1`
+2. make sure current directory is under `PGPortfolio` and type `python main.py --mode=generate --repeat=1`
     * this will make 1 subfolders under the `train_package`
     * in each subfolder, there is a copy of the `net_config.json`
     * `--repeat=n`, n could followed by any positive integers.
 The random seed of each the subfolder is from 0 to n-1 sequentially.